ribeirogab/cs50-translator/README.md

-# cs50-translator
+# CS50 Translator
-Subtitle translator for the course: HarvardX: CS50
+In development ...
+I promise it won't be long!